 Implementing the Trait

 Now we’ll add some types that implement the Draw trait.
 We’ll provide the Button type.
 Again, actually implementing a GUI library is beyond the scope of this book, so the draw method won’t have any useful implementation in its body.
-To imagine what the implementation might look like, a Button struct might have fields for width, height, and label, as shown in Listing 17-7:
+To imagine what the implementation might look like, a Button struct might have fields for width, height, and label, as shown in Listing 17-7.

 src/lib.rs